 Q: What about hardware.
 Any recommendations?

-A: As our add-ons is inside the SAP Client tool cache most of its data the most important hardware is the client machines and less so for the server.
-During startup of the product the server is asked for all configuration-data so during startup the server and the network are the most important, but in the day to day work most work lies in the client machines memory and CPU (Server traffic of cause exist but are kept to a minimum).
-Also the nature of how SAP Add-ons work in general you will experience that you will get most performance out of multi-core machines as SAP and the Boyum Add-on are two separate processes running that does a lot of context switching (and if you only have a single core the CPU need to constantly load/unload the two)
+A: As our add-ons are inside the SAP Client, the most important hardware is the client machines and less so for the server.
+During the startup of the product, the server is asked for all configuration data so during startup the server and the network are the most important, but in the day-to-day work most work lies in the client machines memory and CPU.
+Server traffic of cause exists but is kept to a minimum.
+Also, the nature of how SAP Add-ons work in general you will experience that you will get the most performance out of multi-core machines as SAP and the Boyum Add-on are two separate processes running that do a lot of context switching.
+If you only have a single core the CPU needs to constantly load/unload the two.